Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 Washington’s Lottery requires lottery retailers to post $3,500 surety bonds to legally work within the state.

 These bonds are subject to underwriting, which means the price you’ll pay for your bond depends on a review of your personal credit report.
 Bad credit?
 No problem!
 SuretyBonds.com offers an exclusive bad credit bonding program to help 99% of applicants qualify for the bonds they need quickly and easily.

-Call 1 (800) 308-4358, or click here, to connect with our team of surety bond professionals.
-We can provide your free surety bond quote within one business day of submitting your application.
+Call 1 (800) 308-4358 or submit a request form to connect with our team of surety bond professionals.
+We can provide your free surety bond quote within one business day.

 Why do I need this bond?

 By posting a Washington lottery bond, principals (lottery retailers) pledge to comply with all provisions of RCW 67.70.040(l)(i), WAC 315-06-035, and WAC 315-30-070.
 Specifically, these bonds ensure that principals handle all revenue earned from lottery ticket sales appropriately and in accordance with the laws of the state of Washington, provide all payments owed to the Lottery for lottery products, display responsible gaming informational materials at their retail location, maintain funds to pay lottery prizes in amounts less than $600, and notify the authorized vendor and the lottery district sales representative to report any malfunctioning equipment as soon as possible and more.

 If the principal fails to adhere to these terms, the bond protects harmed parties from financial loss up to the full amount of the bond.